mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 like, you know, having other Sonos creeps that are loaded on our beautiful, beautifully crafted pages with Google ads or whatever.
-And then we get, you know, get informed that by the way, this is paying X percent of your salary guide because, you know, we are not putting those apps for, because we want to, right.
+And then we get, you know, get informed that by the way, this is paying X percent of your salary guide because, we are not putting those apps for, because we want to, right.
-We are putting those ads because they help us, you know, our business and, you know, earn more money for the business.
+We are putting those ads because they help us,  our business and earn more money for the business.
 And I completely agree with you, but sometimes it is difficult to kind of figure it out.
 Why we should do a certain thing.
 And I think it's always important both in programming product and business, to try to figure out what do we optimize for a given moment, right?